Templemore: Amenities and features

 The most notable landmark in the district is the Devil's Bit mountain range.
 It is an excursion point for people to visit 'the Rock' and cross at the summit.
 Following the War of Independence, the private demesne of the Carden family came into the ownership of the town's urban district council which handed it over to the citizens as the Town Park.
 The Park incorporates GAA grounds (Páirc Shíleáin), Lakeside Pitch & Putt Course and an all-weather athletic track in the care of Templemore Athletic Club.
 The demesne's mature woodlands features walks, the ruin of the Black Castle on the western bank of the lake and the ruin of the eponymous big church.
 The main focus of attention is the man-made lake (7.5 acres) which is used for coarse fishing.

 On the Roscrea road there is a cluster of buildings associated with the Church of Ireland community.
 Among these is St Mary's Church, which is the principal church serving the community in Templemore, Thurles and Kilfithmone.
 The church originally stood in front of one of the entrances to the Abbey's parkland.
 When the estates locally known as The Park were built in the late 1950s, the entrance gates and avenue were removed by the town council.
-The church, along with St Mary's School, the Rectory, adjacent cottage and lodge, were built in 1789 on land donated by Sir John Craven Carden.
-It was consecrated by the Archbishop of Cashel, Charles Agar, in 1794.
-The clock tower was restored and floodlit as part of a millennium project.
+The church, along with St Mary's School, the Rectory, adjacent cottage and lodge, were built in 1790 on land donated by Sir John Craven Carden.

 The foundation stone for the parish church, the Church of the Sacred Heart, was laid on 1 January 1877.
 It stands on the site of the former residential Erasmus Smith school.
 At the nearby village of Loughmore is the historic Loughmoe Castle.

-The market square with its Town Hall in the centre of the town is reputed locally to be the widest in either Ireland or Britain.
-It backs on to an extensive wooded town park and lake.
-The Georgian architecture (dating from the 19th century) with its three-storey houses on the main street, was directed by Sir John Carden (2nd Baronet, Templemore).
+Templemore Town Hall, in the centre of the town, was commissioned as a market house in 1816.